CtrlK

 Specificity

-It names the domain (Cursor keyboard shortcuts and keybindings) and mentions some actions ('customize keybindings for AI features and editor commands'), but doesn't list multiple specific concrete actions like 'rebind shortcuts', 'view default keybindings', 'configure AI command triggers'.
+It names the domain (Cursor keyboard shortcuts and keybindings) and mentions some actions ('customize keybindings for AI features and editor commands'), but doesn't list multiple specific concrete actions like 'rebind shortcuts', 'view default keybindings', 'configure AI command hotkeys'.

 2 / 3